 Choosing the best marketing email provider for WordPress

 The best ESP is the one that helps you best reach your objectives.
-Email marketing for bloggers can look very different than email marketing for eCommerce shop, although they both use WordPress, possibly in combination with Woocommerce.
+Email marketing for bloggers can look very different than email marketing for an eCommerce shop, although they both use WordPress, possibly in combination with Woocommerce.
 Marketing emails usually have commercial goals.
 Marketing emails are geared towards revenue.
 Performance is ideally calculated as ROI (Return On Investment) – using revenue or profit as the “return”.

 To maximize ROI for any email campaign, there are two important distinguants to pay special attention to.